 The operator perspective provides views for an administrator to maintain her local Grid site.
-This perspective has a editor, the Batch editor (see center in Figure 3), which presents a graphical representation of the batch service of a local Grid site.
+This perspective has an editor, the Batch editor (see center in Figure 3), which presents a graphical representation of the batch service of a local Grid site.
 As a service is selected in the editor, the batch jobs residing on that service are listed in the Batch Job view (center bottom in Figure 3).
+The Glue Information view conveys the static and dynamic information available from the information systems that the actor has configured in the VO setup (lower left in Figure 3).
 In addition, the perspective also provides the Terminal view where the administrator can SSH into the various machines to perform maintenance work.